gsllucas/scaling-sockets-rabbitmq/README.md

 **Why not sending events directly through a socket channel?**

-Multiple simultaneous events can be harsh to a server, so a messaging broker helps to escalate for a large amount of connected clients
+Multiple simultaneous events can be harsh to a server, so a messaging broker helps to escalate for a large amount of connected clients.

 ## Architecture

 ![ws-architecture](architecture.png)

-## Instalação
+## Installing

 > It's recommended to use node version > v16.x